Your partner in navigating the ins and outs of prescriptions — at no extra cost.

 Everyone has a different threshold for pain or discomfort.
 You know your body best.
 If anything feels unusual, it’s always worth speaking with your doctor.

-The best ways to manage side effects
+How to manage side effects

 Injection site reaction

-Icing isn’t necessary for subcutaneous injections, the other injection technique.
+Icing isn’t necessary for subcutaneous injections.

 Topical patch reaction